elastic/ecctl/docs/ecctl_platform_enrollment-token_delete.md

 ## ecctl platform enrollment-token delete

-Deletes an enrollment token
+Deletes an enrollment token (Available for ECE only)

 ### Synopsis

-Deletes an enrollment token
+Deletes an enrollment token (Available for ECE only)

 ```
 ecctl platform enrollment-token delete <enrollment-token> [flags]